LeidyGil/leidygil.github.io/SQL_English.md

 ## Restrictions - Constraints
 ### Introduction to restrictions
 Key ideas
-Restrictions or constraints in English are rules that can be applied to the columns of a table.
+Restrictions or constraints are rules that can be applied to the columns of a table.
 The NOT NULL restriction is a type of restriction that prevents null values from being entered into a column.
 If we enter a null value in a column with the NOT NULL restriction, the operation will fail.

 Adding a restriction when creating a table

 When creating tables, we can add restrictions (constraints) to the columns to prevent data that does not meet certain conditions from being entered.
 In this exercise, we will learn to add the NOT NULL restriction, which prevents null values from being added to a column.
 For example, when creating a table of people with name and surname, we can make the name mandatory (not null) and the surname optional.